theaniketraj/pulse/README.md

 1. Ensure your application is exporting logs to Prometheus/Loki
 2. Verify log exporter configuration
-3. Check Pulse is configured to read from correct log source
+3. Check Vitals is configured to read from correct log source

 For more help, see [TROUBLESHOOTING.md](./Docs/troubleshooting.md) or [open an issue](https://github.com/theaniketraj/vitals/issues).